VirgilSecurity/awesome-virgil/README.md

 # Products

 ### Tools
-* [Virgil CLI](https://github.com/VirgilSecurity/virgil-cli) - a tool to manage your Virgil account and applications.
+* [Virgil CLI](https://github.com/VirgilSecurity/virgil-cli) - a tool to manage your Virgil account and applications, and perform cryptographic operations.
+* [Virgil IoT Trust Provisioner](https://github.com/VirgilSecurity/virgil-iotkit/tree/master/tools/virgil-trust-provisioner) - a command-line interface (CLI) used to manage your distributed trust between all parties, including IoT devices, in your IoT solutions.
+* [Virgil IoT Firmware Signer](https://github.com/VirgilSecurity/virgil-iotkit/tree/master/tools/virgil-firmware-signer) - a CLI that allows you to sign a firmware in order to provide integrity before distributing it.

 ### Security Frameworks